Nann/nann.github.io/README.md

 * Single

 > Favorite Quotes
-* Only two things are infinite, the universe and human stupidity and Im not sure about the former.
+* Only two things are infinite, the universe and human stupidity and i'm not sure about the former.

 > Education
 * Grade school : **[Banmaekratom](http://data.bopp-obec.info/emis/schooldata-view.php?School_ID=1054390233&Area_CODE=5402)**